Vortical interactions in turbulent thermoacoustic systems: Results and discussion

-During the periodic epoch of intermittency, we observe that spatially coherent regions with large magnitudes of vorticity begin to emerge in the reaction field (figure \ref{fig_12}).
-Figure \ref{fig_12}(a,b) shows the time series of acoustic pressure fluctuations and network measures during a periodic epoch of intermittency.
-Figure \ref{fig_12}(c) shows the vorticity field and the corresponding pair of maximum interacting communities in the spatial domain.
-One can observe the emergence of coherent structures shed from the backward-facing step during acoustic pressure minima (at time instant (ii) in figure \ref{fig_12}c).
-This emergence of localized coherent spatial structures is suggestive of self-organization in the reaction field \citep{mondal2017onset, george2018pattern}.
-The downstream convection of the coherent structure shed from the backward-facing step is indicated through red circles in figure \ref{fig_12}(c).
-At the instant of the coherent structure shedding from the backward-facing step (shown at time instant (ii)), the regions of vortical communities with the maximum inter-community interaction do not overlap with the locations of the coherent structure shed from the backward-facing step.
-This is due to the coherent structure being present near the periphery of the spatial domain (adjacent to the backward-facing step), which results in low inter-community strength of the nodes belonging to the vortical communities that overlap with the recently shed coherent structure.
-Subsequently, as the coherent structure that was shed from the backward-facing step convects downstream (time instants ii-vii in figure \ref{fig_12}c), the inter-community interactions start to increase.
-Thus, the regions with vortical communities with maximum inter-community interactions match with the regions of downstream convecting coherent structure till the acoustic pressure reaches the local maxima at the time instant (vii).
+Subsequently, as the coherent structure shed from the backward-facing step convects downstream (time instants ii-vii in figure \ref{fig_6}d), the inter-community interactions start to increase.
+Thus, the regions with vortical communities with maximum inter-community interactions match the regions of downstream convecting coherent structure until the acoustic pressure reaches the local maxima at the time instant (vii).
 Later, the coherent structure dissipates into the reactive flow field during the time instants marked (viii-xi).
-We again observe the shedding of a new coherent structure near the acoustic pressure minima at time instant (xii), and the above discussed spatiotemporal dynamics continues for the next acoustic cycle during the periodic epoch of intermittency.
-This periodicity in vortical interactions that occur due to a periodic shedding and downstream convection of coherent structures during the periodic epoch of intermittency is reflected in the periodic time series of the network measure $A_{\text{r,max}}$, as seen in figure \ref{fig_12}(b).
+We again observe the shedding of a new coherent structure near the acoustic pressure minima at time instant (xii), and the above-discussed spatio-temporal dynamics continues for the next acoustic cycle during the periodic epoch of intermittency.
+This periodicity in vortical interactions that occur due to a periodic shedding and downstream convection of coherent structures during the periodic epoch of intermittency is reflected in the periodic time series of the network measure $A_{\text{r,max}}$, as seen in figure \ref{fig_6}(a).